 During the back-to-school sales I spotted some file crates on sale for $3 that solved my problem.
 Here’s my super easy, quick, and inexpensive DIY tutorial for making storage shelves or cubbies for your classroom.

 - Zip ties- also known as cable ties can be found in the electrical section of your home improvement store.

-- Milk or file crates can usually be found during back-to-school sales at places like Wal-Mart or Target.
+- Milk or file crates can usually be found during back-to-school sales at your local big box stores.

 - Optional: If you already have crates but they’re not the right color you can spray paint them the color of your choice with plastic spray paint

 Use the zip ties to secure your crates together.
 In the picture above I used six crates but you could easily use more.
 You can also make double sided shelving units by securing two sets of crates back to back.
 The double sided shelves are more sturdy and don’t tip over.
 If your single sided crate storage unit is too tall you can secure it to the wall so it won’t fall over.